Ever thought of getting lash extensions? Read about my experience and then make up your own mind (hint hint: I think you should try them).

 Now, I'm definitely not saying this is normal or a common thing, it's just what happened to me, so please don't base your decision on my experience.
 My sister had them done a few days after I did and she was perfectly fine.

 Why didn't I take my lashes off after my experience the first week?
 Well, because they were pricey (I payed $120, although Esther typically charges $180), and also I was so busy it just had to go on the back burner.
-During this week, I had convinced myself that I would definitely be getting them filled!
+But during this second week, I had convinced myself that I would definitely be getting them filled!
 I LOVED them!

 The third week, my lashes started to slowly fall off.
 Occasionally, I noticed that the lashes that fell off had my actual lash attached to it!
 OUCH!
 But again, it happened just a couple of times.
 Overall, the lashes started to look a little more drab and I had to brush them more often for them to stay in place.
 At this point, I was debating whether or not to get them done again because it was appointment making time.